Honors Housing & Leadership LLC - Mayne Hall

 Open Space, Radical Creativity LLC & Arts Appreciation - Garst Hall

 Garst Hall will be home to three communities in 2016-2017.
-New this fall, the Radical Creativity LLC will pair two First Year Seminars (Scripting Teens/Scripting Identity and Playing House: The role gender has played in establishing a home) with out-of-class experiences focused on the creative approaches to social justice.
+New this fall, the Radical Creativity LLC will pair a First Year Seminar (Playing House: The role gender has played in establishing a home) with out-of-class experiences focused on the creative approaches to social justice.

 Arts Appreciation welcomes students from all majors who have an interest in the arts.
 Painting a hall mural is a typical hall activity in this community with community events including attending local art galleries, theater shows and more.

 Open Space welcomes students of all genders and sexualities interested in living in a safe, supportive environment.
 This community will foster a deeper understanding of sexual orientation, gender identity, and gender expression.
 It will encourage personal development and campus engagement.
 Residents will be invited to participate in SafeZone training and be connected to relevant gender and sexual diversity resources, including student organizations and campus events.
-Students who do not identify as LGBTQ, but are affirming of those who do, are also welcome and encouraged to reside on the Open Space floors (exact hall to be determined).
+Students who do not identify as LGBTQ, but are affirming of those who do, are also welcome and encouraged to reside on the Open Space floors.
 Open Space floors will continue to be single sex (based on the legal sex reported on the housing request form.)